Skip to main content

 Note: As stormwater tends to be connected on large scales, make sure you collaborate with your neighbors (it's also just a neighborly thing to do!).
 You can submit on the same Application if your properties are contiguous.
 Please designate one point of contact and include all names/addresses in your Application.
 Projects containing "greener" stormwater solutions and residing in lower income areas tend to be viewed more favorably.

-2) Public Information Meeting (optional and recommended) - A Public Information Meeting was held on Wednesday, March 22, 2023, 5:30 - 7 p.m., City of Bloomington Utilities Service Center, 600 E. Miller Drive, Bloomington, Indiana 47401.
-The Powerpoint presentation and recorded meet links are, below:
+A Public Information Meeting will be held on Thursday, April 18, 2024, 5:30 - 7 p.m., City of Bloomington Utilities Service Center, 600 E. Miller Drive, Bloomington, Indiana 47401.
+Parking (free) is available on the north and west sides of the building.
+In the meantime, the Powerpoint presentation and recorded meeting links from 2023 are, below:

 3) Guidelines (TBA) - Read the Guidelines; they will help you with everything from next steps to project ideas and maintenance suggestions.
 As mentioned previously, the "Resources" and "3.
 Homeowner Education Series" sections, below, also provide helpful information on understanding stormwater and practices that can help with drainage such as rain gardens, bioswales, dry creek beds, native plants, and more.